darch244/darch244/README.md

 - **Open to:** Junior Red Team / Penetration Testing / Security Research roles.

 ---
-🎯 *“Understanding how systems break is the first step to learning how to secure them.”*
+🎯 *“Understanding how systems break is the foundation of securing them.”*